 Requests for CA certificate revocation from the GSSL CA is processed within seven (7) days of receipt, and the CA CRL(ARL) is published in the public repository.

-Regarding Subscriber Certificate revocation the GSSL CA initiates revocation procedure immediately after receiving the request.
-After the revocation of the Certificate, the reflection of revocation to the CRL shall not exceed 24

-After reviewing of the facts and circumstances, the GSSL CA cooperates with subscriber and entity reported the Certificate Problem Report or other revocation-related notices to determine whether the Certificate will be revoked or not, and if so, set the time within 24 hours to revoke the certificate.
-The period from receipt of the Certificate issue report or notice related to the revocation to the revocation of the Certificate shall not exceed the period specified in section 4.9.1.1, 4.9.1.2.
+Regarding Subscriber Certificate revocation process, the GSSL CA initiates revocation procedure immediately after receiving the request.
+After the revocation of the Certificate, the reflection of revocation to the CRL shall not exceed 24 hours.
+The GSSL CA investigates the facts and circumstances associated with the report and provides a preliminary report on its findings to the Subscriber or the entity that filed the problem report within 24 hours of after receiving the Certificate Problem Report.
+After the review of facts and circumstances, the GSSL CA cooperates with subscriber and entity, who reported the Certificate Problem Report or other revocation-related notices, to determine whether the Certificate shall be revoked or not.
+If revocation is required, the set time for the certificate within 24 hours.
+The period from receipt of the Certificate revocation is issue report or notice related to the revocation to the revocation of the Certificate shall not exceed the period specified in section 4.9.1.1, 4.9.1.2.
 The date of revocation selected by GSSL CA considers the following criteria.

-- The nature of the alleged problem (scope, context, severity, magnitude, risk of harm); - The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties); - The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and - Relevant legislation.
+- The nature of the alleged problem (scope, context, severity, magnitude, risk of harm); - The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties); - The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - The report of complaints (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and

+• Relevant legislation.